C2DH/ranketwo/_assignments/webarchives/05-Micro-archiving-family.md

 -	Is part of your personal life and history also documented in analogue form through photo albums, handwritten letters, postcards or diaries?

-Lastly, on the website of NetLab (http://www.netlab.dk/), a research project within the Danish Digital Humanities Lab, you will find many resources that you can learn to apply to web archiving.
-Go to the tab “Tools and Tutorials” http://www.netlab.dk/services/tools-and-tutorials/, where you will find a series of tools to preserve different kinds of content that are published online.
-Choose one of the tools, try it out on one of the online pages in which you have posted/published stories, photos, video or audio that relates to your personal life, and describe the process in the table below:
+Lastly, on the website of the [Centre for Digital Methods and Media](https://cc.au.dk/en/cdmm){:target="_blank"} of the University of Aarhus, Denmark, you will find many resources that you can learn to apply to web archiving.
+Go to the tab [“Tools and Tutorials”](https://cc.au.dk/en/cdmm/tools-and-tutorials/data-collection){:target="_blank"}, where you will find a series of tools to preserve different kinds of content that are published online.
+Choose one of the tools and try it out on one of the online pages in which you have posted/published stories, photos, video or audio that relates to your personal life.

 <!-- briefing-teacher -->